ellipinnock/2014-02-03-TGAC/lessons/tgac/pandas/tutorial.md

 ---
 **Materials by  Mike Hansen**

+There are various very useful libraries written in Python that are widely used for scientific computing.
+If you are unfamiliar with the concept of a "library" in programming, you can think of it as a collection of modules with functions that do specific things (for example, statistical tests) that you can call from the code you write yourself.

-When dealing with numeric matrices and vectors in Python, [NumPy](http://www.numpy.org/) makes life a lot easier.
+For example, when dealing with numeric matrices and vectors in Python, [NumPy](http://www.numpy.org/) makes life a lot easier.
 For more complex data, however, it leaves a lot to be desired.
 If you're used to working with [data frames in R](http://www.r-tutor.com/r-introduction/data-frame), doing data analysis directly with NumPy feels like a step back.